 Questions to help propogate the faith with your children.

 - Which of Mary’s sorrows do you think about the most?

 - How have you displeased God through your sins?

 - How can you help other people grow closer to Jesus?

 Incorporate this month’s devotion with the virtues of faith, hope and charity.

 Recite the following prayer as a family.

 The Chaplet of the Seven Sorrows is a prayer that recalls the grief that Mary experienced within her own life.
 Each sorrow is recalled followed by praying seven Hail Marys.
 This chaplet takes a bit longer to recite than a typical rosary.
-For detailed information and reflections, click here to download the instructions.

 For younger children, the chaplet may be condensed as you see fit.
 For example, each sorrow could be stated followed by one to three Hail Marys.